jacksleight/statamic-bard-texstyle/docs/getting-started.md

 ### Link Style Buttons

-Link style buttons are be visible when a link is selected in the Bard field.
+Link style buttons are only visible when a link is selected in the Bard field.
 Links should still be created through the standard link button.